 We are committed to helping preserve beautiful architecture and spaces of historical significance.
 Our festival locations are carefully chosen for their aesthetic sublimity and intellectual history.
 Past festivals have taken place in spaces where Nietzsche, Rilke, and Mann, among others, worked and found inspiration.

 We empower people to foster community in their city and make culture and ideas accessible to the public by offering free salonnière training.
 We help salonnières create and sustain their salon, offering resources, guidance, and support throughout the process.

 We are committed to making our salons accessible to a greater public and fostering a welcoming and inclusive space for discourse that furthers the foundational principle of egalitarianism that the salonnières of the 17th and 18th century aspired to achieve.
 We work to reach a diverse audience so that all know that our cultural resources and community are available to them free of cost.

 The Beautiful Soul, our online forum, publishes reflections on the topics and ideas debated in the salons of The Public Sphere by our speakers and participants.
 Inspired by the periodicals of The Republic of Letters in the age of Enlightenment, it promotes a shared commitment to intellectual enlightenment, moral cultivation, aesthetic sensibility and human community.We invite readers to contribute responses to the written work in the comments section to foster continued dialogue and sustained engagement with ideas amongst a critical public.

-The Public Sphere provides supportive communities for our artists and musicians to share their work and receive constructive feedback.
+We provide supportive communities for our artists and musicians to share their work and receive constructive feedback.
 We actively promote their artistic creations across our global network of salons and support their creative endeavors.
-The art and recordings of our residents is available in our Cabinet of Wonders.